 Following state and county guidelines, we are NOT mixing groups of guests unless they are from the same household or within the same “social bubble”.
 What does that mean?
-It means you bring your own group and get your own private raft(s).
+It means you bring your own group* and get your own private raft(s).
+Each “private” raft on a trip will not mix with other “private” rafts on the same trip.
 To minimize the risk of COVID spread, we have also lowered the number of guests we are taking per raft.
 With all these changes, rafting this year feels more like a private, intimate experience than ever!

 What You Can Expect On Your Trip

 To help reduce the transmission of COVID-19, we are taking guidance from our state and local agencies.
 While we can’t eliminate the possibility of any guest contracting COVID during a trip, we have made several adjustments to lower the chances of spread.
 Here are some things you can expect this season: